-Note: The author of this article is a British bilingual entrepreneur who has a German partner and experience as both an expat and student in Germany, and also draws on insights from other native German connections.
+Note: The author is a British bilingual entrepreneur who has lived and studied in Germany, and draws on insights from native German connections.

-In his announcement speech earlier this year, Gavin Williamson said of Further Education:
+In his announcement speech towards the end of 2020, Gavin Williamson said of Further Education:

 “Its ability to offer flexible, practical training that leads directly to jobs is exactly what this country needs.” and “…the development of technical and vocational skills, the greater embedding of digital skills – will be vital to charting our course to recovery.”

-The German apprenticeship system has been praised by the UK government and many in the international community.
+That said, the German apprenticeship model is admired by other countries too, such as the USA.
 For the most part, this praise is well earned.
 The percentage of young Germans not in employment, education or training (NEETs) is far below that of other Eurozone countries.
-Bravo, Germany.

-Now, as other countries struggle to emulate it, Germany is even beginning to export its model of vocational training.
-According to a paper published by the WZB Berlin Social Science Centre, the German dual system allows young people to ‘move smoothly into skilled jobs’ and avoids the ‘polarised qualification structure’ – such as in the UK – where until recently there were fewer qualifications to straddle the gulf between those with and without a university degree.
+According to a paper published by the WZB Berlin Social Science Centre, the German dual system allows young people to ‘move smoothly into skilled jobs’ and avoids the ‘polarised qualification structure’, such as in the UK where until recently there were fewer qualifications to straddle the gulf between those with and without a university degree.

-A plentiful supply of skilled employees is ideal for Germany, a country whose economy is projected to recover well from any pandemic induced recession, according to the latest Bundesbank projections.
+Indeed, a plentiful supply of skilled workers serves Germany well, a country whose economy is projected to recover faster than the UK or USA from any pandemic recession, according to the latest Bundesbank projections.

-Statistically, German apprenticeships appear to be a more reliable route into long-term stable employment than apprenticeships in the UK.
-But, government research in 2018 published a very encouraging statistic for UK apprenticeships too – that 65% of apprentices (of a total of 844) in the study remained in full-time employment after finishing their apprenticeship.
+On the face of it, German apprenticeships appear to be a more reliable route into long-term stable employment than UK apprenticeships.
+But, government research in 2018 also revealed a very encouraging statistic for UK apprenticeships – that 65% of apprentices (of a total of 844) in the study remained in full-time employment after finishing their apprenticeship.

-Wealth, lifestyle and career aspirations may appear similar from a distance but are really quite different to those of Brits who, on the whole, place higher value on freedom and flexibility in most areas of life.
-For instance, consider the difference in attitude towards home ownership where most Germans are happy to rent a home long term – compared with most Brits (70.7%) who view renting as a waste of money and home ownership a life goal!
+Wealth, lifestyle and career aspirations may appear similar to outsiders but are really quite different to those of Brits (and Americans) who, on the whole, place higher value on freedom and flexibility in most areas of life.
+For instance, consider the difference in attitude towards home ownership where most Germans are happier to rent a home for life – compared with over 70% of Brits, who view renting as a waste of money and home ownership a life goal!

-Despite the success of Germany’s apprenticeship system, could it be that the stable jobs it creates effectively keep Germany’s would-be entrepreneurs from breaking free of the corporate grind to start their own ventures?
-Certainly, entrepreneurial competences (knowledge, skills and behaviours or “KSBs”) are not embedded in the German apprenticeship curriculum.
+Despite the success of Germany’s apprenticeships, could it be that the stable jobs and lifestyles it creates effectively keep Germany’s would-be entrepreneurs from breaking free of the corporate grind to start their own ventures?
+Certainly, entrepreneurial thinking (or knowledge, skills and behaviours) is not embedded in the German apprenticeship curriculum.

-Moreover, how could such a system work as well for the UK when data from the Office of National Statistics (ONS) suggests that the number of young people choosing self-employment is slowly increasing, with 22% of 16- to 21-year-olds stating that they wish to become self-employed in the future..?
+However, a system which encourages long-term skilled specialisation may not resonate as well with attitudes towards work in the UK, particularly with younger apprentices; Data from the Office of National Statistics (ONS) suggests that the number of young people choosing self-employment is slowly increasing, with 22% (in 2020) of 16- to 21-year-olds stating that they wish to become self-employed in the future.

 In a 2018 German economics publication called Wirtschaft’s Woche (wiwo.de), Rolf Sternberg, professor of economic geography at the University of Hannover, said;